 The first phase of the campaign is focused on two actions:

-- respond to the public consultation
+- respond to the public consultation and share your lived experience

 That combination matters.
 Consultation responses help create a formal record of opposition.
 MP contact helps show that the issue has a constituency-level political cost.